ifprague/Git_Training/README.md

 	`git config --global https.proxy http://10.1.123.16:8888`

 2) set git credentials in credential manager (OKTA etc.) (for example when doing first clone from Aon Repo) - behaviour is rather unpredictable, sometimes multiple logins needed, sometimes login needed after each push/pull...
+If that does not work, generate one time password in DevOps.
+Near the clone button.

 ##############################